mranisz/fmdummy/README.md

 	delete P;
 }
 ```
-Using other fmdummy indexes is analogous.
+Using other FMDummy indexes is analogous.
-##External resources used in fmdummy project
+##External resources used in FMDummy project
-- Yuta Mori suffix array building (sais)
+- Suffix array building by Yuta Mori (sais)
 - A multi-platform library of highly optimized functions for C and C++ by Agner Fog (asmlib)
-- Extremely fast hash algorithm by Yann Collet (xxHash)
+- A very fast hash function by Yann Collet (xxHash)

 ##Authors
 - Szymon Grabowski